WilliamsPJ19/PRISMA-Data-Queries-Sites/README.md

 # PRISMA-Data-Codes
 ## Description
-This repository contains all PRiSMA codes uploaded by GW team that will be shared and used by sites.
+This repository contains all PRISMA codes uploaded by GW team that will be shared and used by sites.
 We ask that each site please **create their own fork of this repository (tutorial at the end of this page)** and upload their code and output there.

 #### :pushpin: *Updated on 23 April:*
     - Updated duplicate ID and core variable checking codes in Stata.